DFHack modding guide¶

 require keys for registered callbacks.
 You

-should use something unique, like your mod name:
+should use something unique, like your mod id:

 Then, we pass the key, amount of time units between function calls, what the time units are, and finally the callback function itself: